Morwenn/cpp-sort/docs/Library-nomenclature.md

     Note that the *sorters* (and virtually bery algorithm) in **cpp-sort** accept iterators that do not implement post-increment and post-decrement operations.
 The iterator categories accepted by the library are thus less restrictive than the ones mandated for the standard library.

-* *Measure of presortedness*: also known as a *measure of disorder*, it corresponds to an algorithm telling how much a collection is already sorted.
-There isn't a single way to tell how much a collection is already sorted, one can for example count the number of inversions or the number of elements to remove to get a sorted subsequence.
-The main advantage of measures of presortedness are that some algorithms, known as *adaptative algorithms*, are known to be optimal for some of these measures, which means that they can advantage of the order that already exists in the collection in some way. **cpp-sort** provides a number of [measures of presortedness][measures-of-presortedness] in the namespace `cppsort::probe`:
+* *Measure of disorder*: a function used to estimate the amount of disorder in a sequence.
+There are many different to do that, such as counting the number of inversions in the sequence, or the number of elements to remove to get a sorted subsequence. **cpp-sort** provides a number of [measures of disorder][Measures-of-disorder] in the namespace `cppsort::probe`.

-        auto max_inversion = cppsort::probe::dis(collection);
+        auto max_inversions = cppsort::probe::dis(collection);

+* *Measure of presortedness*: a special kind of *measure of disorder* that satisfies a specific set of additional properties (see the page on *measures of disorder*).
+The overarching goal of those measures is to be able to estimate and reason about the number of steps required to sort a sequence of elements.
+Most notably, they allow to formally reason about *adaptive sorting algorithms*: given a measure of presortedness $M$, an $M$-adaptive (or $M$-optimal) sorting algorithm is an algorithm that can sort a sequence with a number of steps that is without a constant bound of the estimated minimal number of steps for the estimated disorder.

 * *Metric*: as special kind of *sorter adapter* that returns information about sorted collections.
 See [the corresponding page][metrics] for additional information.